|The late Marshall Abrams was the proprietor of

 |Brian Sheron's Long Island Rail Road (LIRR) is an HO scale layout that models selected areas of three branches of the LIRR; namely the Port Jefferson Branch, the Atlantic Branch, and the City Terminal Zone.
 The web site gives a general description of each branch, and provides a wealth of photos of the areas modeled.
 The web site also has links to related web sites about the LIRR as well as links to a number of clinics Brian has presented at previous NMRA regional and divisional conventions that are related to his layout.|

-sawmill.
-The town of Eureka features a small train yard
+operation with sawmill.
+The town of Eureka features a

-with a gallows turntable and a repair-in-place building.
+small train yard with a gallows turntable and a

 |Ken Nesper's Ohio River and Western replicates narrow gauge operations in southeast Ohio, circa.
 1912.
 The focus of this layout is on the representational county seat, Westfield, loosley based on Woodsfield, OH.
 The On30 locomotives and rolling stock are from Bachmann.
 Ken added Soundtraxx sound decoders and keep alives to the steam locomotives.
 Passenger operations reflect OR&W practices.
 Car forwarding is managed by switch lists generated by JMRI Operations Pro with the locomotives controlled by Digitrax.
 The level of scenic development increased dramatically in 2020/2021 with the addition of nearly a dozen structures.|